KoljaWindeler/ics/README.md

 ##  Configuration

-To enable the sensor, add the following lines to your `configuration.yaml` file:
+To enable the sensor, add the following lines to your `configuration.yaml` file and replace the link accordingly:

 ```yaml
 # Example entry for configuration.yaml